-2014 Water Quality Report
+- 2015- Water Quality - Report-

-This report reflects water quality testing conducted during 2013
+This report reflects water quality testing conducted during 2014.

-Your 2014 Water Quality Report
+Your 2015 City of El Monte Water Quality Report

 The City of El Monte is committed to keeping you informed about the quality of your drinking water.
 This water quality report is provided to you annually.
 It includes information describing where your drinking water comes from, the constituents found in your drinking water and how the water quality compares with the regulatory standards.